ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Executive Summary:** Usually occurring at the beginning of a research paper, this section summarizes the important parts of the paper, including its key findings.

 **Extensible Markup Language (XML):** A language designed to structure, store, and enable data exchange between various technologies.

+**Feature:** A characteristic or attribute within the data that helps in solving the problem.

+**Feature Engineering:** The process of creating new features or variables based on domain knowledge to improve ML algorithm's performance.

+**Feature Extraction:** Identifying and selecting relevant features or attributes from the data set.

 **Five V's of Big Data:** Characteristics used to describe big data: Velocity, Volume, Variety, Veracity, and Volume.